vuthuyduong/dnabarcoder/README.md

 If we want to visualize the distribution of the sequences with Krona, then we can use the following command:

-../../dnabarcoder.py  distribution -i CBSITS.fasta -c CBSITS.current.classification -ranks class,order,family,genus,species -method krona
+../../dnabarcoder.py  distribution -i CBSITS.fasta -c CBSITS.current.classification -rank class,order,family,genus,species -method krona

+or:

+../../dnabarcoder.py  distribution -i CBSITS_classification.fasta -rank class,order,family,genus,species -method krona

 - To get sequence variation with different taxonomic groups:

-../../dnabarcoder.py variation -i CBSITS.fasta -c CBSITS.current.classification -ranks class,order,family,genus,species  -ml 400
+../../dnabarcoder.py variation -i CBSITS.fasta -c CBSITS.current.classification -rank class,order,family,genus,species  -ml 400

 Here the minimum BLAST alignment length ml is set to 400 as 95% of the barcodes have a length of more than 400bp.
 For short sequences like ITS1 or ITS2, ml should be set to smaller such as 50.
 Next to an output text file, a figure is generated as follows: